IBM/cp4ba-client-onboarding-scenario/Step 4 - Workflow Solution.md

 8. Once the import completes, click on tile for the **Client Onboarding** Workflow project (Don't click on the open button but just the tile).

-9. Click o nthe 3-dot menu in the right and select **Open in Process Designer**
+9. Click on the 3-dot menu next to the Open button on the right and select **Open in Process Designer**

    ![wf-open-in-pd](images/wf-open-in-pd.png)